1996 Colchester Borough Council election

-Elections to Colchester Borough Council took place on 2 May 1996.
+The 1996 Colchester Borough Council election took place on 2 May 1996 to elect members to Colchester Borough Council in Essex, England.
 They were held on the same day as other local elections across the United Kingdom.

-At the election, the Liberal Democrats maintained their majority on the council.
+The Liberal Democrats maintained their majority on the council.
 The Labour Party made a net gain of 4 seats to displace the Conservatives as the official opposition.
 This is the first time since the 1984 election that the Labour Party has held the official opposition.